 TEPPFA wants a cradle to grave LCA consistent with ISO 14040 and ISO 14044 series of standards to assess the environmental performance of TEPPFA plastic piping systems.
-This LCA-study aims to examine the PP pipe system for soil and waste removal in the building, to gather and assess comprehensive and reliable information regarding the environmental performance of this PP pipe system, generated over its entire life cycle.
-In the same time, this study helps to provide a reliable database for the development of an ISO 14025 Type III Environmental Product Declarations (EPDs) on the European level for the PP pipe system for soil and waste removal in the building.
-The CEN framework (TC 350 - Sustainability of Construction works) and more specifically the work performed within the technical committee TC 350 (CEN TC 350 framework documents, 2008-2009) is used for this project.
+This LCA-study aims to examine the PP multilayer low noise pipe system for soil and waste removal in the building, to gather and assess comprehensive and reliable information regarding the environmental performance of this PP multilayer low noise Soil & Waste pipe system over its entire life cycle.
+In the same time, this study helps to provide a reliable database for the development of an ISO 14025 Type III Environmental Product Declarations (EPDs) on the European level for the PP multilayer low noise pipe system for soil and waste removal in the building.
+The CEN framework (TC 350 - Sustainability of Construction works) and more specifically the work performed within the technical committee TC 350 (CEN TC 350 framework document, 2012) is used for this project.

-The intended audience of the LCA-study of the PP pipe system is the TEPPFA member companies and its National Associations in the first place and external stakeholders (like governments, professionals, installers) at the second stage.
-For the latter, TEPPFA expects to use the information from this study in aggregated manner for public communications, to develop marketing materials for customers and to provide data to customers for the purpose of developing LCIs and EPDs within the building and construction sector.
+The intended audience of this LCA-study of the PP multilayer low noise pipe system are the TEPPFA member companies and its National Associations in the first place and external stakeholders (like governments, professionals, installers) at the second stage.
+TEPPFA expects to use the information from this study in aggregated manner for public communications, to develop marketing materials for customers and to provide data to customers for the purpose of developing LCIs and EPDs within the building and construction sector.

-Since TEPPFA wishes to publicly communicate the results of the LCAs a critical review and 3rd party report are performed.
-This critical review is performed by Denkstatt.
+Since TEPPFA wishes to publicly communicate the results of the LCAs a critical review has been performed by Denkstatt and a 3rd party report has been compiled.